col42dev/dataminerbackfiller/README.md

 # backfiller

-backfiller run in conjunction with [dataminer](https://github.com/col42dev/dataminer), it listens for changes to a AWS Dynamodb table genrated from dataminer exports, extracts these as JSON data and mirrors them to p4.
+backfiller runs in conjunction with [dataminer](https://github.com/col42dev/dataminer), it listens for changes to a AWS Dynamodb table genrated from dataminer exports, extracts these as JSON data and mirrors them to p4.

 #####SETUP (OS -X) & LAUNCH